We’re making movies!

 - or upload it to peertube, the internet archive, a personal nextcloud/owncloud instance, your own website, or through our drag and drop file sharing app (using the password becomethemedia2021 ), and shoot an email with a link to it to email@example.com

-Because you can make movies in our maker space, and we want to encourage people to take advantage of those facilities.
-Because open alternatives to commercial video sharing sites need a boost of content.
+Because you can make movies in our makerspace, and we want to encourage people to take advantage of those facilities.
+Because free and open alternatives to commercial video sharing sites need a boost.
 And, most importantly, because it’ll be fun.

 Well, no. We must create our own media.

 See, it’s like this: When we buy media from major corporations, we transfer money (and therefore power) out of our local communities, and in to the pockets of CEOs and shareholders.
 When we make media, or watch media from our communities, that same wealth (and power) stays within our communities.